Arty walk from Flagey to Villa Empain

 Why not try a contemporary art workshop?

 Opposite Saint Catherine's Church is the CENTRALE for Contemporary Art, named after the old power station that houses the arts centre.
-With #CentraleFromHome and #trythisathome, CENTRALE went above and beyond when responding to the call from Brussels Museums to share their treasures online with #MuseumAtHome during the lockdown.
-On these pages you will find workshops with artists, calls for co-creation and much more.
+The exciting programme strives to bring contemporary art the widest possible audience.
+One positive legacy of the lockdown is #CentraleFromHome and #trythisathome.
+On these pages you’ll find workshops with artists.
 Be sure to try Camille Van Hoof's wacky workshops for children and adults.
 Try the spy workshop, or the magic workshop.
-You can even learn how to crochet with Stephan Goldrajch, who will show you how to do it, if necessary with old T-shirts recycled into knitting tufts!
+You can even learn how to crochet with Stephan Goldrajch, who’ll show you how to do it with old T-shirts recycled into knitting tufts!

 CENTRALE for contemporary art, Place Sainte-Catherine 44 Sint-KatelijnepleinItinerary